iammyr/railsgirls.github.com/_posts/2014-05-29-touristic-autism_resource-modeling.markdown

-## Place's Review
+## Place's Comments

-In the same way as for the "place" resource, we can create a "place's review" resource.
+Just as well as we created a "place" resource and associated it with users, we can create a "comment" resource and associate it with places 9and with its author).

 <div class="os-specific">
   <div class="nix">
 {% highlight sh %}
-rails generate scaffold review comment:text autism_friendly:integer user_id:integer place_id:integer
+rails generate scaffold comment body:text user_id:integer place_id:integer
 bin/rake db:migrate
 {% endhighlight %}
   </div>